Intro and Demo

 Top Business Groups by

-Through this heat map, you can view the top Business Groups with the highest Risk Mass or SPR.
-Use this heat-map to prioritize the Business Groups that require more attention.
+This heat map lets you view the top Business Groups with the highest Risk Mass or SPR.
+Use this heat map to prioritize the Business Groups that require more attention.

 The blocks' color and size correlate with the SPR score and Risk Mass.